spaghettifunk/f1-telemetry-system/README.md

 Open F1 2021 and go to the Settings.
 Open the Telemtry settings and insert the IP address you saved before and use `20777` as port. **IMPORTANT:** your console needs to be in the same network as your laptop otherwise the discovery doesn't work.

 Once all the steps above are done, every time you press on a button you should see a JSON message appear on the console.
 Once you start a session, data will begin flooding towards your console.
 If everything went well, you should be able to query Clickhouse with `SELECT * FROM car_telemetry` or other tables and get some rows in it.

-## TODO:

-- [ ] I need a table where SessionID/Time/UserID are aggregated and there is only 1 entry per SessionID.
-Currently, the telemtry keeps recording the timestamp for the same SessionID.
-In this way, I can create a timeline for the User.